 The home’s foundation sits on its footings - the concrete base that is the lowest part of the home.
 Footings carry the weight of the entire structure and are usually set about four feet below the frost line to protect your home from soil moisture.

 With the footings all set and inspected, it’s time to pour the concrete on the foundation – which can be a full basement, a slab, or crawl space.
 Since this is the backbone of the home, it is crucial that it stay dry and free of cracks.
 In addition, there should be anchor bolts that tie the framing structure into the foundation.

 Time frame?
 Including the wait for it to dry and another inspection, the process may take two weeks.

-Once the concrete is set and completely dry, the next step is building the framework or the “skeleton” of your house.
+Once the concrete is set and completely dry, the next step is building the framework or the “skeleton” of your house, which will be based on your chosen floor plan.
 The exterior walls are the first to be framed followed by the floors and roof rafters.
 “Sheathing” is then applied to the walls and roof.
 Next, it’s covered with a protective barrier known as a house wrap which prevents liquid water from infiltrating the structure, while allowing water vapor to escape.
 An inspection comes at the completion of initial framing – making sure the job has been done properly.

 Unroll the canvas as the rough structure of a 1-story home materializes – with the completion of framing (photo: Public Domain).

 Once the frame – or skeleton of the home - is finished, your home builder and his crew can start work on siding and roofing as well as wiring and plumbing in the new home.
 Expect to see wires, pipes, sewer lines, and vents running through the floor, walls, and ceilings as water heaters and the HVAC system are installed.
 More inspections will follow after the plumbing, mechanical and electrical systems are in place.